- Military Life Cycle

 Your OSEP point of contact for special education programs

 Connect directly with your state’s OSEP point of contact for questions related to special education services.
 This list can also be useful for families planning an upcoming move to a new state.
-Be sure to contact the customer service point of contact first, who will then connect you with the person who can answer your specific questions.
+Be sure to start by contacting the customer service point of contact, who will connect you with the person who can answer your specific questions.

-And, if you’re still not sure who you should contact, it’s never a bad idea to start by contacting your local EFMP Family Support staff or reach out to an EFMP Resources Options and Consultations, or EFMP ROC, consultant who can point you in the right direction.
+If you’re still not sure who to contact, you can start by contacting your local EFMP Family Support staff or reaching out to an EFMP Resources, Options and Consultations, or EFMP ROC, consultant who can point you in the right direction.

 The Individuals with Disabilities Education Act

-The website for the Individuals with Disabilities Education Act, or IDEA, offers a lot of information to help students, parents, educators and service providers gain a better understanding of the act and how it applies to early intervention and school-age services in Parts C and B, respectively.
+The Individuals With Disabilities Education Act website offers a lot of information to help students, parents, educators and service providers gain a better understanding of the act and how it applies to early intervention and school-age services in Parts C and B, respectively.

 Plus, you can search for specific toolkits or explore an IDEA-based resource library stored within an easily accessible online database at the IDEAs That Work website.

-Blogs and webinars that speak to families like yours
+Blogs and webinars speak to families like yours

-The Military Families Learning Network, or MFLN, also hosts regular live webinars discussing everything from finances to federal employment opportunities for the military community.
-For families with special needs, they also have resources specifically concerning early intervention strategies for military families.
-Head over to the MFLN website to watch prerecorded webinars and listen to podcasts made specifically to help families like yours.
+OneOp also hosts regular live webinars discussing everything from finances to federal employment opportunities for the military community.
+For military families with special needs, they also have resources concerning early intervention strategies.
+Head over to the OneOp website to watch prerecorded webinars and listen to podcasts made specifically to help families like yours.

 These resources are just the start of what OSEP can offer you and your child with special needs, so you can make sure they start off with every advantage and succeed in school and in life.
-Remember, too, that if you need some help figuring out the IDEA resources, or need recommendations on which program is right for your child, your local EFMP Family Support staff and Military OneSource is happy to help, however we can.
+Remember, too, that if you need help figuring out the IDEA resources or recommendations on which program is right for your child, your local EFMP Family Support staff and Military OneSource education consultants are happy to help however we can.